CraftyCurtis05/te-capstone-coffee-shop-locator/README.md

-# TE Final Capstone - Coffee Shop Locator Web Application
+Coffee Shop Locator Web Application

 Worked within a group to design and develop a web application that utilizes Vue.js to allow a user to login and perform address searches, using Yelp Fusion API, to discover the closest 20 coffee shops near their location.